Handley Page H.P.31 Harrow: Development

 The first flight of the Harrow was made by Hubert Broad on 24 April 1926.
 A number of minor issues emerged from the early flying programme, but one consistent theme was that of engine overheating.
 By the end of May the Harrow was taking off and landing on HMS Furious as part of the specification competition.
 It went to RAF Martlesham Heath for further Air Ministry specification tests late in August.
 In December it was replaced there by the second prototype which had first flown on 30 October 1924.
 By the spring of 1927 it was clear that the Blackburn Ripon was preferred, and in June the second prototype was returned to Handley Page rather than going forward to the seaplane trials, chiefly because of its persistent overheating.
 Nonetheless, Handley Page gained funding for a Harrow Mk II using a more powerful Napier Lion XI engine producing 530 hp (395 kW) in the first prototype airframe.
 This engine was housed in a slimmer, more pointed cowling with a semi-circular cross-section radiator under the nose.
 At the same time drag was reduced and rudder and elevator lightness improved by lowering the rear fuselage decking and with it the gunner's position.
 Later in the summer a Lion XA was fitted, together with a larger, square radiator.
 Further modifications to the Mk II followed with the addition of dihedral to both wings, a slimmer nose and retractable side radiators like those on its competitor, the Ripon II.
 There were further modifications to flaps and slots before the aircraft went back to Martlesham to compete against the Ripon II and the Avro Buffalo II, performing torpedo dropping trials before going to Felixstowe as a floatplane.
 Here it proved unsatisfactory, suffering water spray damage, and was written off charge in August 1928.

-During the late summer of 1927 the second prototype had been involved in continuing the series of Air Ministry tests of slats previously conducted on the Hendon III.
+During late summer 1927, the second prototype had been involved in continuing the series of Air Ministry tests of slats previously conducted on the Hendon III.
 It used the latest version of automatic wingtip slats and was hailed as a great success and a sure defence against the inadvertent spin.
 It was retired at the end of September.